Last updated 2nd July, 2025

 From here, you can check out their qualifications, accreditations, reviews, pricing and much more through business pages and contact a few different electricians for quotes.

-You should always ensure that whoever you hire are fully licensed and insured to carry out the work on your home, and you should ensure that they are on the Electrical Competent Persons register too, which you can access online for free.
+You should always ensure that whoever you hire is fully licensed and insured to carry out the work on your home, and you should ensure that they are on the Electrical Competent Persons register too, which you can access online for free.